facebookarchive/caffe2/EXAMPLE-README-FOR-RUNNING-DOCS.md

 1. Install the project's dependencies

     ```
-    # run this in the 'docs' directory
+    # run this in the directory containing the "Gemfile" file.
     bundle install
     ```